greberlab/2018_NatComm_MxB/README.md

 this was used to analyze maximum projections of fluorescence images (.tif) taken on a Leica microscope; parameters need to be adjusted to ensure proper segmentation

 MB_HSV_capsid_genome_analysis;
-works with Fig5.cppipe output;
-Import into KNIME (this was created in KNIME v2.12.2); this pipeline was used on the output from the CellProfiler pipeline;
+Import into KNIME (this was created in KNIME v2.12.2); this pipeline works with Fig5.cppipe output from CellProfiler;